-Global Blockchain Business Council (GBBC) is the largest industry association for the blockchain technology and digital assets community.
-Launched in Davos in 2017, GBBC is a Swiss-based non-profit, with more than 500 institutional members, and 231 Ambassadors from across 109 jurisdictions and disciplines.
+Global Blockchain Business Council (GBBC) is the largest leading industry association for the blockchain technology and digital assets community.
+Launched in Davos in 2017, GBBC is a Swiss-based non-profit, with more than 500 institutional members, and 231 Ambassadors across 109 jurisdictions and disciplines.
 The organization is dedicated to furthering adoption of blockchain technology by convening regulators, business leaders, and global changemakers to foster collaboration and advance dialogue to create more secure, equitable, and functional societies.
 To learn more, visit gbbcouncil.org

 International Association for Trusted Blockchain Applications (INATBA)